 - Small Scale Beef Production, 1998 (U Illinois, 72 pg pdf)

-For further information on the prevalence of typical management practices and of cumulative annual incidence of many diseases, see Beef Cow-Calf Surveys of the Center for Epidemiology and Animal Health Monitoring (CEAH) USDA NAHMS National Animal Health Monitoring Reports, particularly Beef Cow-calf Production Management & Disease Control.
+For further information on the prevalence of typical management practices and of cumulative annual incidence of many diseases, see Beef Cow-Calf Surveys of the USDA NAHMS National Animal Health Monitoring Reports.

 For further perspective on controlling these disease problems, see Basic Concepts for Cow-Calf Herd Health Programs.